 Herbert Baxter Adams Prize

-In 2014, books on European history from ancient times through 1815 will be eligible for the competition.
+In 2017, books on European history from 1815 through the 20th century will be eligible for the competition.
 The general rules for submission are:

 - Since the prize is designed especially to encourage scholars who have not yet obtained an established reputation, the entry must be the author's first substantial book.
 Textbooks in the strict sense of the word are not eligible, but a work of wide scope which interprets a major period or area would certainly qualify.
 Pamphlets, anthologies, edited works, and other small-scale efforts will not qualify.

 - Books published in English bearing a copyright of 2015 or 2016 are eligible for the 2017 prize.

 - The submission of an entry may be made by an author or by a third party as well as by a publisher.
 Publishers may submit as many entries as they wish.

 - Nominators must complete an online prize submission form for each book submitted.

 - One copy of each entry must be sent to each committee member and clearly labeled “Adams Prize Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.

 Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
 Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.